Exclusive interview with author Ravi Subramanian - NewsX

 ALSO READ: Sabyasachi Mukherjee apologises for his ‘shame on women’ remark; says it was certainly not his intention

-ALSO READ: ‘7 Days in Entebbe’ set to enthral Indian audiencesFor all the latest Entertainment News, download NewsX App
+ALSO READ: ‘7 Days in Entebbe’ set to enthral Indian audiencesFor all the latest Lifestyle & Fashion News, download NewsX App